Omega-3: The Good Fat

 - Remove skin and fat before cooking fish.

-If you don’t like fish, you can get omega-3 from supplements.
-One gram per day is recommended for people with heart disease, but ask your doctor before starting.
-High doses can interfere with some medicines or increase the risk of bleeding.
-You may notice a fishy taste and fish burps.
-Read the label to find the amounts of EPA, DHA, or ALA you want -- amounts can vary greatly.
+If you don't care to eat fish, you can use omega-3 supplements.
+One gram per day is recommended for people with heart disease.
+Ask your doctor before starting, for high doses can interfere with some medicines or increase the risk of bleeding.
+Some people taking fish oil supplements notice a fishy taste and breath.

 Omega-3 for Vegetarians

 If you don't eat fish or fish oil, you can get a dose of DHA from algae supplements.
-Algae that is commercially grown is generally considered safe, though blue-green algae in the wild can contain toxins.
-Vegetarians also can get the ALA version of omega-3 from foods such as canola oil, flaxseed, walnuts, broccoli, and spinach -- or products fortified with omega-3s.
+Algae that is commercially produced is generally considered safe, though blue-green algae in the wild can contain toxins.
+Vegetarians also can get the ALA version of omega-3 from foods such as canola oil, flaxseed, walnuts, broccoli, and spinach.
+Some foods are fortified with omega-3s.

 Avoiding the Omega-3 Hype

-Many food products now boast that they have added omega-3 to support various aspects of your health.
-But be aware that the amount of omega-3 they contain may be minimal.
-They may contain the ALA form of omega-3, which hasn't yet shown the same health benefits as EPA and DHA.
-For a measured dose of omega-3, taking fish oil supplements may be more reliable.
+It is now common for food products to boast that they have added omega-3s.
+But the amount of omega-3s they contain may be minimal, so check the label.
+They may contain the ALA form of omega-3s, which hasn't yet shown the same health benefits as EPA and DHA.
+For a regular dosing of omega-3s, taking fish oil supplements may be more reliable.

 Omega 6: The Other Healthy Fat

-There's another healthy fat known as omega-6.
-Research suggests it may protect against heart disease, especially when eaten in place of less healthy fats.
-The AHA recommends getting up to 10% of your total daily calories from omega-6 fats, which are found in vegetable oils and nuts.
-And now for some good news -- most Americans already get enough omega-6 in their diet, thanks to cooking oils and salad dressings.
+Another healthy fat is known as omega-6.
+Omega-6s may protect against heart disease, especially when eaten in place of less healthy fats.
+The American Heart Association recommends getting up to 10% of your total daily calories from omega-6 fats.
+Omega-6 fats are found in vegetable oils and nuts.
+Most Americans already get enough omega-6s in their diets, thanks to cooking oils and salad dressings.